lavrovd/psd-reader/README.md

 - Supports uncompressed and RLE compressed image data
 - Converts all formats to RGBA so it can be used directly with canvas (can be turned off)
 - Canvas helper methods with optional scaling and high-quality down-sampling
-- Optional gamma correction (with separate gamma value for 32-bits - see gamma demo for why)
+- Optional gamma correction (with separate gamma value for 32-bits - see gamma demo as to why)
 - Auto-corrects display gamma for 32-bit mode (can be turned off)
 - Access to the original channel bitmaps (decompressed if needed)
 - Access to raw meta and header data